RikudouSage/GitlabCeApprovals/README.md

 - `serverless deploy --stage prod --verbose`
 - The output of the command should list `HttpApiUrl` that looks like `https://xxxxxxxxxx.execute-api.eu-central-1.amazonaws.com`
 - Put the above url with `/webhooks` added as a path as your webhook URL (for example `https://xxxxxxxxxx.execute-api.eu-central-1.amazonaws.com/webhooks`)

+### Build manually

+If you have go installed locally, simply build as usual:

+`CGO_ENABLED=0 go build .`

+If you don't have go locally, but use docker, you can run this one-liner:

+`docker run --rm -it -v $(pwd):/app -w /app -e CGO_ENABLED=0 golang:1.22 go build -buildvcs=false .`

+Then simply run the resulting binary (`GitlabCeForcedApprovals`) any way you like.